-Shalin serves or served on advisory boards for the U.S. National Science Foundation, MIT Science Policy Review, the International Economic Development Council, the United Nations, the American Enterprise Institute, George Washington University’s Institute for Public Policy, Georgetown University’s Center on Security and Emerging Technology, the Engaging Scientists and Engineers in Policy Coalition, and was a University Innovation Fellow at Stanford University.
-He was a 2021 Davos invitee.
+Jyotishi has extensive board leadership experience including for the U.S. National Science Foundation’s Convergence Accelerator, MIT Science Policy Review, the UN International Telecommunications Union, the International Economic Development Council, George Washington University’s Institute for Public Policy, Georgetown University’s Center on Security and Emerging Technology, and Arizona State University's Future of Being Human Initiative.

 Previously, Jyotishi served as the first civil society in Artificial Intelligence and Machine Learning at the World Economic Forum where he led research on AI, job quality, and work augmentation.
 He oversaw labor economics research at the Burning Glass Institute and served as Program Director at the Association of Public and Land-grant Universities, North America’s oldest presidential higher education association, where he supported university executives with strategic planning and implementation in economic and workforce development, entrepreneurship, and R&D innovation ecosystem building.